notrichardren/asyncio-practice/README.md

 # practice_asyncio

-A collection of 30-60 minute LeetCode-style exercises for practicing asyncio basics.
+A collection of 30-60 minute LeetCode-style exercises for practicing asyncio basics, alongside comprehensive test cases.
 These exercises were created because there were very few resources available to *practice* asyncio and get a feel for its edge cases and real-world applications.

 ## Exercises